Teacher strikes in the United States: Illinois

 A strike of Chicago Public School teachers that occurred in 2019 was significant enough to garner support from national politicians.

 Illinois holds the record for the longest teachers' strike to date.
 This was an eight month strike beginning in October 1986 in Homer, IL.
 After roughly one month, the school board hired strike breaking substitutes for much of the school year.

+Minnesota

+Strikes involving public school teachers have occurred in Saint Paul in 1946 and Minneapolis in 1970.

+New Jersey

+Long Branch teachers and staff struck from October 22, 1974, until November 3, 1974.

 Ohio

 Ohio holds the record for the second longest teachers' strike, which lasted for 85 days in 1981.

+Oregon

+The 2023 Portland Association of Teachers strike was the first teacher strike in district history.
+The strike involved teachers and other PAT members at Portland Public Schools, the largest school district in Oregon.
+The strike began on November 1, 2023 and ended November 26, 2023.

+The 2024 Greater Albany Education Association (GAEA) teacher strike began on November 12, 2024 in Greater Albany Public Schools in Albany, Oregon.
+The strike ended on December 2, 2024.
+This strike follows a tumultuous several years in the school district beginning with the election of several new school board members in 2021 and the subsequent firing without cause of the Superintendent at that time, Melissa Goff, in the middle of her contract period.
+Goff was eventually replaced with Superintendent Andy Gardner, whose salary has been set at a higher rate than any other Superintendent at similarly sized school district in Oregon, despite the district having some of the largest class sizes and lowest teacher salaries of any similarly sized districts in the state.
+Tensions have persisted in the district the past several years, culminating in the 2024 teacher strike.

 Pennsylvania

 Pennsylvania explicitly allows teachers to strike.
 However, since 1992 state act 88 gives the Pennsylvania Department of Education the power to order teachers to return to work to ensure that students still receive 180 days of instruction.
 This has subsequently reduced the frequency of teacher strikes in Pennsylvania, although the state still leads the nation in strikes.
 Between 2000 and 2007, Pennsylvania accounted for 60% of teacher strikes nationwide.
 2010 saw 3 strikes, while 2011 had one strike.
 Between 1968 and 2012 Pennsylvania has had 740 teacher strikes.
 A major cause of strikes in Pennsylvania is that contracts are frequently allowed to lapse for several years before the school board and teachers union can come to a new agreement.